 She argues that being clear on research purpose and underlying values is especially important in fields such as prevention research.
 As a full-time doctoral student, one of my favourite things is having the opportunity to think, read, listen, and talk about things that are not strictly project-related.
 Though I might receive my degree sooner if I focussed solely on ‘getting the job done’, I take the view that the doctorate is not just about completing a research project.

 Ultimately the doctorate (and the early career phase generally) should be about determining what kind of professional you want to be, right?
 Sometimes it is worth going a bit slower but having time to breathe and look around (picture © Mike Brotherhood, used with permission) About the author.
 Taking the doctoral walk.
 This is a guest post from Susan Gollifer, a doctoral researcher in education at The University of Iceland.

 Susan’s research looks at teachers and human rights curriculum.
 I am coming towards the end of a two-month Erasmus placement at a university overseas.
 During this time, I have had the opportunity to work with master’s level students on their academic writing and to write two chapters of my own thesis-I should add, draft chapters.
 As I approach the time to return home, I have started to reflect on my learning experience in terms of how productive I have been with my thesis writing.
-Writing does not come naturally to me and I spend considerable time drafting and redrafting my text before I am satisfied with a final result.
+The Language/Action Model of Conversation: Can conversation perform acts of design?
+Written for Interactions magazine by Peter H.